 - n AM-101.
-We have commenced a Phase 3 program of AM-101 comprising two Phase 3 studies and expect top-line date in early 2016.
+We have commenced a Phase 3 program of AM-101 comprising two Phase 3 studies and expect top-line data in early 2016.
 These two studies will be extended into two open label extension studies.
 We anticipate that our research and development expenses will increase substantially in connection with these clinical trials - n AM-111.
-We will soon commence two late stage clinical trials including a pivotal Phase 3 trial with AM-111.
-We anticipate that our research and development expenses will increase substantially in connection with the clinical trials of AM-111. - Other development programs.
+Based on feedback from a pre-IND meeting with the FDA in September 2014, we plan to advance the late-stage AM-111 clinical program for ASNHL in early 2015, which will require additional funding.
+We anticipate that our research and development expenses will increase substantially in connection with commencement of additional clinical trials of AM-111. - n Other development programs.
 Other research and development expenses mainly relate to our preclinical studies of AM-102 and AM-123.
 The expenses mainly consist of salaries, costs for production of the preclinical compounds and costs paid to academic research institutions in conjunction with preclinical testing.